AliceO2Group/analysis-framework/docs/gettingstarted/installing.md

 ## Build and rebuild

+Build (or rebuild) full O2Physics with:

 ```bash
 aliBuild build O2Physics
 ```

 To set the maximum number of parallel jobs `N`, provide the `-j N` option.

+See the [Troubleshooting](../troubleshooting/README.md) section for debugging tips if the build fails.

 ### Component-based build